Asian American, Native Hawaiian, and Pacific Islander Community Page

 Fidelity Workplace Consulting**

-Fidelity can also work with employers to advance their diversity, equity, and inclusion efforts via:
+Fidelity can also work with employers to advance their diversity, equity, and inclusion efforts via Fidelity Workplace Consulting. **Please note that this is a fee-for-service option, which is available from Fidelity's Workplace Consulting team.

 Building a more secure financial future

-Find tips, tools, and resources that can help your employees save more, plan better, and create a financial legacy.
+Find tips, tools, and resources to help your AANHPI employees do more with their money and create a stronger financial future for their families at the AANHPI Community Page.

 References:

-1. D’Vera Cohn and Jeffrey S. Passel, “A Record 64 Million Americans Live in Multigenerational Households,” Pew Research Center, April 5, 2018, pewrsr.ch/2JjKACu.
-Pew Research Center and Fidelity Investments are independent entities and not legally affiliated.
+1. D’Vera Cohn and Jeffrey S. Passel, “A Record 64 Million Americans Live in Multigenerational Households,” Pew Research Center, April 5, 2018.

 2. Fidelity Investments, “How to take care of aging parents and yourself,” February 2023.

-3. AARP and National Alliance for Caregiving, Caregiving in the U.S., May 2020, bit.ly/3id0bWM.
-AARP and Fidelity Investments are independent entities and are not legally affiliated.
+3. AARP and National Alliance for Caregiving, Caregiving in the U.S., May 2020.

 4. Fidelity Investments, “Considering college costs,” August 2023.